Ritual

 The Elders were born from mud, as all were.
 Tonight, they died in mud.

-Four women smashed drums with fervor so loudly they sounded like explosions.
-But despite how deafening they were, Avso could still hear his heart raging in his ears.
-He stood in a line of warriors at the edge of the sacred grounds, waiting to be honored.
+Four women smashed drums so loudly they sounded like explosions.
+Despite how deafening they were, Avso could still hear his heart raging in his ears.
+He fidgeted in a line of warriors at the edge of the sacred grounds, waiting to kill a non-believer.
+His fingers trembled.

 The warriors often glanced over at Avso.
 Some smiled, some offered nods, some whispered words.
 They always stared at his golden hair.
 He was blessed by their god, Murok, after all.
 Sometimes, he felt like Murok had chosen him wrong.

 The drums beat louder as a warrior walked forward to the center of the gathering.
 His bald head shone in the firelight.
 A servant gently handed him a knife.
-He bared his teeth at the non-believer.
-Then stabbed him through the heart.
-Great cheers went up as the man died—rabid and frantic cheers.
+He bared his teeth at the non-believer and stabbed him through the heart.
+Great cheers went up as the man died.
 Cheers that cried for more blood—more, always more.
 Murok needed blood tonight.

 The Emperor said something in a deep, rumbling voice.
 The warriors shouted and cheered at his words.
-This was the Emperor.
-This was the light, the truth.
-This was power.
+Avso could not bring himself to cheer.

-The servant dragged the body and threw it into the roaring fire.
-Thick, dark smoke rose, bringing a sickening smell with it.
-The smoke choked Avso's lungs and burned his eyes.
-The line shortened when another came up, bowed before the Emperor, took a knife, and stabbed another man.
-The non-believer cried out into the night as he died.
-The knife silenced the screams with another stab.
+The servant dragged the body into the roaring fire.
+Thick, dark smoke rose, choking Avso's lungs and burned his eyes.
+The line shortened when another warrior bowed before the Emperor and stabbed a non-believer.
+The non-believer screamed.
+The knife silenced him with another stab.

 Avso’s father stood beside the Emperor.
 His father didn’t look at him.
 He stared at the dead body on the ground, disgust in his eyes.
 He did not clap like the others.